shwetha309/NASA-Log-File-Analysis/Readme.md

 <p> However a much deeper analysis can be done by identifying, analysis of the originating country/location of Host/IP Address in spite of masking and correlate them with IP addresses of Blocked and failed attempts. </p>

 <h3>Implementation</h3>
 <p>The code has been developed in Python and used Pandas (0.14.1 and higher).
 I have used lambda functions internally and implemented priority queues for tuples.
-This has reduced the run time and space by almost 70%. </p>
+This has reduced the run time and space by almost 70%.
+Pandas library was used for grouping together the timestamps for Feature 3.
+This was used because it gave the shortest run time when compared to other data structures for the larger dataset.  </p>